gwy15/263-ux-case-study/readme.txt

 Access the live website here: https://gwy15.github.io/263-ux-case-study/ Or run these files with a simple local web server (ex. python -m http.server)

+The Chrome dev tool touch emulation interacts oddly with fullPage.js, and sometimes a page reload is necessary for the click and drag (touch swipe) functionality to work for virtual devices.

+Files:

+index.html (HTML)
+static/styles.less (CSS)
+static/images/*.jpg/png (images)

 Basic HTML content used: